Shaqib al-Salam: History

 Prior to the establishment of Israel, the Negev Bedouins were a semi-nomadic society in the process of sedentariness since the Ottoman rule of the region.

 During the British Mandate, the administration did not provide a legal frame to justify and preserve lands’ ownership.
-In order to settle this issue, Israel’s land policy was adapted to a large extent from the Ottoman land regulations of 1858 as the only preceding legal frame.
-Thus Israel nationalized most of the Negev lands using the state’s land regulations from 1969.
+In order to settle this issue, Israel's land policy was adapted to a large extent from the Ottoman land regulations of 1858 as the only preceding legal frame.
+Thus Israel nationalized most of the Negev lands using the state's land regulations from 1969.

 Shaqib al-Salam/Segev Shalom was founded in 1979 based on an agreement reached with Azazmeh Sheikh Ouda which allowed the tribe to settle on its traditional lands.
 The Segev Shalom local council, with nine members, was created as an instrument of local government.
 In 2000, the council held mayoral elections.

 Demographics

 According to the Israel Central Bureau of Statistics (CBS), the population of Shaqib was 7,739 in December 2010, up from 6,500 in December 2006.
 The average population growth rate here was 5.5%.

-Shaqib al-Salam's jurisdiction is 5,981 dunams (~6 km^{2}).
+Shaqib al-Salam's jurisdiction is 5981 dunam.
 Most residents belong to various clans of the al-Azazme tribe which also populates Bir Hadaj, and also to Tarabin.